-- Heat a frying pan with oil in medium flame.
+- Heat a frying pan with oil (about 2 inch depth) in medium flame.

-- Divide lentil dough into 16 equal sized balls.
+- Divide lentil dough into 16 balls of equal size.

 - Place lentil ball on a greased leaf (or a plastic sheet), make a hole through the center of ball and flatten it to form a doughnut shape.

 - Check oil by dropping a pinch of dough, if it comes up to the surface, it is ready for deep frying.

 - Turn over the leaf gently onto your hand and drop carefully into hot oil.